Emanuele Ferraro

 Emanuele Ferraro (born 8 September 1978) is an Italian football coach and former player.

 Playing career

 Early career

 Born in Santa Teresa di Riva, Sicily, Ferraro started his career with Lombardy club Brescia.
 After a Serie D season with Ospitaletto, which 10 km away from province capital Brescia, he left for German Fußball-Regionalliga club Magdeburg and played his first match on 11 August 1999.

 In mid-2000, Ferraro returned to Italy and played a season for Serie C2 club Gubbio.
-In the next season he left for Serie D team Grosseto.
-He finished as the group F runner-up and later admitted to Serie C2.
-In 2002–03 season, he scored a career high of 19 league goals for Serie D team Corigliano.
+In the next season, he left for the Serie D team Grosseto.
+He finished as the group F runner-up and was later admitted to Serie C2.
+In the 2002–03 season, he scored a career high of 19 league goals for Serie D team Corigliano.

 Ascoli

 In June 2003, he was signed by Serie B team Ascoli.
 Ferraro was lack of chance to play and left for Serie C1 club Vis Pesaro in January 2004.
 In June 2004, he was signed by Serie C2 club Ancona.
 Once again he scored a double figure for the team and the whole team only scored 34 goals.

 At the start of 2005–06 Serie A season, Ferraro returned to Ascoli Piceno and played twice in 2005–06 Coppa Italia.
 However, he was not in Ascoli's Serie A plan.